nvim-lualine/lualine.nvim/README.md

 <!-- panvimdoc-ignore-end -->

-A blazing fast and easy to configure Neovim statusline written in Lua
+A blazing fast and easy to configure Neovim statusline written in Lua.

-`lualine.nvim` requires neovim 0.5
+`lualine.nvim` requires Neovim >= 0.5.

 ## Contributing

-Feel free to create an issue/pr if you want to see anything else implemented.
+Feel free to create an issue/PR if you want to see anything else implemented.
-If you have some question or need help with configuration start a [discussion](https://github.com/nvim-lualine/lualine.nvim/discussions).
+If you have some question or need help with configuration, start a [discussion](https://github.com/nvim-lualine/lualine.nvim/discussions).

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a pr.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening a PR.
-You can also help with documentation in [wiki](https://github.com/nvim-lualine/lualine.nvim/wiki)
+You can also help with documentation in the [wiki](https://github.com/nvim-lualine/lualine.nvim/wiki).

 <!-- panvimdoc-ignore-start -->

 ## Screenshots

-Here is a preview of how lualine can look like.
+Here is a preview of what lualine can look like.

 <p>
 <img width='700' src='https://user-images.githubusercontent.com/41551030/108650373-bb025580-74bf-11eb-8682-2c09321dd18e.png'/>